 Integrative Treatment of Complex Trauma for Adolescents (ITCT-A)

 ITCT-A is an evidence-based, multi-modal trauma therapy for adolescents that integrates treatment principles from attachment theory, the Self-Trauma Model, emotional regulation skills development, and components of cognitive behavioral therapy.
 It involves structured protocols and interventions that are customized to the specific issues of each client, since complex posttraumatic outcomes are notable for their variability across different individuals and different environments.

-Training and information on ITCT-A is available from the University of Southern California Adolescent Trauma Training Center (ATTC), a designated Treatment and Service Adaptation Center of the National Child Traumatic Stress Network (NCTSN).
+Training and information on ITCT-A is available from the University of Southern California Adolescent Trauma Training Center (ATTC), an affiliate member of the National Child Traumatic Stress Network (NCTSN).

 - the 2nd edition of the ITCT-A treatment guide and associated worksheets and handouts, and

 - treating substance using/abusing adolescents;